patternfly/patternfly-elements/elements/pfe-band/README.md

 ## Variables
 There are several powerful variables available to hook into and override default styles.

-- Verical and horizontal padding: `--pfe-band--padding__vertical` and `--pfe-band--padding__horizontal` accept size values such as px, em, rem, etc.
+- Verical and horizontal padding: `--pfe-band--Padding--vertical` and `--pfe-band--Padding--horizontal` accept size values such as px, em, rem, etc.
-- Background color: Though using the `pfe-color` attribute is strongly recommended when setting the background color for the band, you can also use completely custom colors by updating the `--pfe-band--backgroundColor` variable.
+- Background color: Though using the `pfe-color` attribute is strongly recommended when setting the background color for the band, you can also use completely custom colors by updating the `--pfe-band--BackgroundColor` variable.
 If you update this value manually, you should also update the `--pfe-broadcasted--color--text`, `--pfe-broadcasted--color--ui-link`[--visited, --hover, --focus] at the same time so that the text and links rendered on this background color show up correctly.
 - Background position: This is designed for use with the `pfe-img-src` attribute to allow you to align your background image.
 Default value is `center center`.
 - Border: This allows the customization of a border around the entire container and is primarily designed to be used to add a top and/or bottom border line.
 This variable accepts the entire border shorthand and is set to transparent by default.
 - Layout: The band has a rudimentary layout system designed to be used inside the slot regions for the header, body, footer, and aside.
 It uses the CSS grid spec and creates a stacked layout by default.
 By updating these values, you will be able to create simple grid layouts.
 Please note that these do not include fallbacks for older browsers.
 Possible values include: `1fr 1fr`, `repeat(3, 1fr)`, `repeat(auto-fill, minmax(300px, 1fr))`